AI-ready data diagnostic Two diagnostic paths: $5K-$7.5K entry, $12K-$20K flagship

 Read the CRM readiness guide

-When is an AI readiness audit the right next move?
+When is the AI-Ready Data Diagnostic the right next move?

 Use the audit when leadership already wants a copilot, scoring workflow, routing change, or automation push and you need a practical answer on whether the current data, definitions, and workflow can support it.
 It is the right move when the question is not “should we care about AI?” but “can this use case survive real operating use without creating a bigger trust problem?”